emer/axon/examples/boa/README.md

 * Distance layer with distance from locations where stuff actually is.
 This can be represented as a popcode.
 Start at random distances.

 * Actions are: Forward, Left, Right, Consume.
+Consume happens at Dist = 0, Dist stays at 0 for a trial while consuming happens and the US is presented.

 Target behavior is to orient L / R until a CS sensory cue appears that is consistent with current body state, and then move Forward until the Distance = proximal, and you then Consume.